johnoneil/MangaTextDetection/README.md

 OCR and Html Generation
 -----------------------
 I did take the time to run simple OCR on some of the locatied text regions, with mixed results.
-I used the python tesseract package (pytesser) but found the results were not generally good for vertial text, amongst other issues.
+I used the python tesseract package (pytesser) but found the results were not generally good for vertical text, among other issues.
 The script ocr.py should run ocr on detected text regions, and output the results to the command line.
 ```
 ../ocr.py '週刊ヤングマガジン31号194.jpg'